oliversimiyu/support-defmis/README.md

 - **Persistent Conversations**: Messages are saved to database for conversation continuity
 - **Embeddable Widget**: JavaScript widget that can be embedded on any website
 - **Admin Dashboard**: Comprehensive interface for managing conversations
+- **Automated Responses**: Intelligent auto-replies based on keywords, greetings, business hours, and more
 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Customizable**: Configure widget appearance, colors, and messages
 - **File Attachments**: Support for sending files and images (configurable)